DynamoDB Events

 Here’s also an example of how to enable streams with the aws dynamodb update-table cli.

-aws dynamodb update-table --table-name test-table --stream-specification "StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES"
+aws dynamodb update-table --table-name demo-dev-test-table --stream-specification "StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES"

 Event Payload